wolfrust/bannoti/README.md

 #### Contribution (4s)

 All contributions are welcome.

 #### Feature Requests & Bug Reporting (4s) 🐞

-GitHub provides the [issues tab](https://github.com/wolfrust/bannoti/issues) for this.
+Please use the [issues tab](https://github.com/wolfrust/bannoti/issues) for this, as that provides me with an organized way to look at requests & reports.
+For bug reports, please attach the `bug` label, and for requests please attach the `enhancment` label.

 ---